 For me, aperture priority (A).

 Actually, I think, street photography is a mixture of genres.
 Portraits, still life, cityscapes, and so on.
-In general, shutter speed should be fast enough not to take blurry images.
-In contrary, for special effects, it could be changed so for me, there is no magic number or something like that, it’s up to you or your camera 🙂
+In general, the shutter speed should be fast enough not to take blurry images.
+On the contrary, for special effects, it could be changed so for me, there is no magic number or something like that, it’s up to you or your camera 🙂

 As for street photography, it does not matter to me how high the ISO is set.
 Usually, the core here is not the look of the image, but the content and the way the subject is represented.
 Of course, it’s important how the image looks like, however, in most cases, it’s not a primary consideration.

 If I need a higher ISO to get the appropriate shutter speed, I feel free to do it.
 In addition, there are images that look much better with some grain so I am not afraid of it.

 It depends on the subject, however, most of the time, I use single shooting mode.

 There are photographers who use manual focus and got used to that, however, I don’t belong to them 🙂 Not yet… Personally, I usually use a single area focus mode.